bassjobsen/bootstrap-material-design-styleguide/README.md

-# Bootstrap 4 Style guide
+# Material Design for Bootstrap Style guide

 This is a basic starter style guide for [Material Design for Bootstrap](http://fezvrasta.github.io/bootstrap-material-design/) and [Bootstrap 4](http://v4-alpha.getbootstrap.com/).
 It includes a Sass compiler and a set of nunjucks HTML templates for you. [nunjucks](https://github.com/mozilla/nunjucks) is a powerful templating engine for JavaScript with inheritance, asynchronous control, and more (jinja2 inspired).